I Get Asked About My Dog Almost Every Day. Here's What I Always Say.

 Everywhere we go, Olive turns heads.

 It doesn't matter if we're on a morning walk, waiting at a crosswalk, or just sitting outside a coffee shop.
-Someone always stops.
-Someone always stares.
-Someone always asks.
+Someone always stops me to ask about Olive.

-Because Olive is not your average dog.
-She's got enormous ears, a tightly curled tail, and a permanently furrowed little brow that makes her look deeply concerned about the state of the world at all times.
-She's adorable.
-She's a little dramatic.
-And she is absolutely a breed you don't see every day.
+Olive is not your average dog.
+She's got big pointy ears, a tightly curled tail, and a permanently furrowed brow that makes her look very concerned at all times.
+She's adorable, a little dramatic, and is definitely not a breed you see every day.

-So after years of answering the same questions on the sidewalk, I figured it was time to write them all down.
-If you've ever been curious about Basenjis, or just want to know what it's really like living with one, this is for you.
+After years of answering the same questions on the sidewalk, I figured it was time to write them all down.
+If you've ever been curious about Basenjis, or just want to know what it's like living with one, this post is for you.

 "Wait...
 What Kind of Dog Is That?"

-Basenjis are a small, ancient breed from Central Africa.
-They were originally bred for hunting, prized for their sharp vision, quick reflexes, and clever nature.
-They're one of the oldest domesticated dog breeds in the world, and they carry themselves like they know it.
+Basenjis are a small, ancient breed that originated in Central Africa.
+They were bred for hunting and are known for their sharp vision, quick reflexes, and independent, clever nature.
+They’re considered one of the oldest domesticated dog breeds in the world.

-And yes, people sometimes think she's a Shiba Inu.
-She's not.
-Similar silhouette, similar attitude, totally different breed from a totally different part of the world.
+Oftentimes, people guess she’s a Shiba Inu.
+It’s a fair assumption.
+Similar size, similar silhouette.
+But she’s a completely different breed from a very different part of the world.

 "She Doesn't Bark?"